yasirroni/matpower-pip/README.md

 ## Versioning

-This package maintain `MATPOWER` version with added version mark, i.e. `MATPOWER 7.1` become `7.1.0.x.x.x` where `.x.x.x` come from `matpower-pip` versioning.
+This package maintains `MATPOWER` version with an added version mark, i.e. `MATPOWER 7.1` becomes `7.1.0.x.x.x` where the `.x.x.x` comes from `matpower-pip` versioning.
 The `matpower-pip` versioning is not released on `pypi` since `matpower-pip` is restricted for development only (and development should use git instead).

 ## TODO

-1. `conda` and `docker` installation that include octave-cli installation.
+1. `conda` and `docker` installation that includes octave-cli installation.

 ## Authors